Terry Jenner: International cricket

 He was finally able to make his debut in the 1970–71 Australian season in the First Test of the 1970–71 Ashes series at Brisbane.
 He did not however make a large impact, scoring 0 and 2 and taking 2/95, resulting in his immediate dismissal from the team.
-He was recalled for the Seventh, and final Test of the series at the spin-friendly Sydney Cricket Ground, where took 3/42 as England were dismissed on the first day for 184.
+He was recalled for the Seventh, and final Test of the series at the spin-friendly Sydney Cricket Ground, where he took 3/42 as England were dismissed on the first day for 184.
 In the Australian innings he ducked into a short ball from John Snow.
 This resulted in crowd trouble which forced English captain Ray Illingworth to evacuate his players from the ground.
 Jenner returned to bat at 235–8 and made a brave 30, last man out on 264 – giving Australia a lead of 80 runs – and took 1/39 in the second innings, but Australia lost the test and The Ashes.

 He was then dropped from international cricket for a season, before being selected to tour the West Indies in 1972–73, playing the last four matches in a five Test series.
 He claimed thirteen wickets at 26.7, including career best figures of 5/90 in the fifth Test at Port of Spain, Trinidad, as well as making 38 with the bat without dismissal in the same game.
 Despite this performance, he was again overlooked for the entirety of the following season, playing next against England in the 1974–75 Australian season, in which he was selected for two matches.
 He had little success with the ball, taking two wickets at 48.5, but showed some of all-round skill by scoring a Test best of 74 at the Adelaide Oval.
 A solitary Test the following year in Australia against the West Indies, in which he took 2/90, was his last.

 Unable to hold down a regular position in the team, Jenner played a total of nine Tests in a four-year period.
 He only played Test cricket outside of Australia on one tour, against the West Indies.
 He played one ODI, in which he scored 12 and bowled economically without success, conceding 28 runs in 8 overs.